sourcegear/rust-vs-extension/getting_started.md

 This guide is current as of preview version 0.6.

+For a list of highlights about each release, see the [Release Notes](release_notes.md).

 ## Install the extension

 SourceGear Rust is available in the Visual Studio